-The main parking lot is on Schick Road west of Gary Avenue.
-A second lot is on Greenbrook Boulevard 0.6 mile east of County Farm Road.
+A second parking lot is on the south side of Greenbrook Boulevard 0.5 mile east of County Farm Road.

 Mallard Lake has 4 miles of trails, including a 2.5-mile trail system with a boardwalk that is ideal for birdwatching.
 It winds around the lake and over two bridges and connects to Hawk Hollow Forest Preserve, the North Central DuPage Regional Trail and the Bartlett Park District trail system.